-While levels of child poverty are falling, the decline has been uneven and pockets of extreme poverty persist worldwide.
+While levels of child poverty were steadily falling until the onset of the global pandemic, which has seen that decline reversed.
+The impacts of 2020 – 2022 have been more widespread and uneven and pockets of extreme poverty persist worldwide.

 Living in ultra-poverty has extreme and long-lasting effects on children because they often live in hard-to-reach areas that are marginalised and excluded from community support and traditional development programmes.